Rehearsal and Performance Guidelines

 Headings

-Give the name of the ensemble at the top of your program, then list the names of your music director, conductor (if different), and any featured soloists or guest artists and their instrument/vocal part.
-Follow this with the day, date, place and time of the performance.
-If the program has a title, put the title at the very top of the program
+Give the name of the ensemble/performer at the top of the program, then list the names of the music director, conductor (if different), and any featured soloists, guest artists, or accompanists and their instrument/vocal part.
+Follow this with the day, date, place, and time of the performance.
+If the program has a title, put the title at the very top of the program.

 Program Order